bhavya092/Explore/README.md

 # Explore
 A Flutter-Flask based travel blog app.

-A simple app where users can make accounts and add blogs with photos of various locations.
+A simple app where users can make accounts and add blogs with photos of various locations .

-~ Screenshots of the app (running on emulator ):
+~ Screenshots of the app ( app being run on an emulator ):

 -> LoginPages